Sustainability has become an issue that is increasingly discussed in day-to-day life, and no longer just in the form of plastic straws.

 Linen is a classic sustainable apparel and home textile with roots going back as far as ancient Egypt.

 Piñatex is a vegan leather alternative made out of pineapple leaf fibers.
-The fibers are by-products of the farming industry so are not creating any extra waste.
-The fabric is gaining popularity after being featured in Vogue in 2017 and also being one of the main fibers in H&M’s Spring 2019 “-eco-concious collection.”
+The fibers are by-products of the farming industry, so are not creating any extra waste.
+The fabric is gaining popularity after being featured in Vogue in 2017 and also being one of the main fibers in H&M’s Spring 2019 “-eco-conscious collection.”

-As a sustainable alternative to nylon clothing brands are now beginning to use Econyl.
+As a sustainable alternative to nylon clothing, brands are now beginning to use Econyl.
 The fiber is created by the company Aquafil out of Italy and extracts nylon from recycled synthetic waste.
-This fiber is best used on items that do not have to be washed as often since microplaslic come off during the wash cycle and back into the water stream.
+This fiber is best used on items that do not have to be washed as often since microplastic comes off during the wash cycle and back into the water stream.